copilot-instructions.md as a Repo-Level Instruction Convention¶

 Multi-tool teams can maintain both or consolidate into AGENTS.md (losing path-specific applyTo globs).
 See Instruction File Ecosystem for convergence strategies.

-- Over-stuffed files: Implementation details, full documentation, or task-specific context bloat the system prompt and consume token budget that would otherwise hold conversation or code context.
+- Over-stuffed files: implementation details, full documentation, or task-specific context bloat the system prompt and use token budget that would otherwise hold conversation or code context.
 Stick to project-wide rules (GitHub Blog).

-- IDE feature gaps: Visual Studio only reads the repo-wide file -- path-specific and organization scopes are unsupported, so
+- IDE feature gaps: Visual Studio only reads the repo-wide file -- it does not support path-specific and organization scopes, so

-applyToworkflows break silently there. - Instructions don't guarantee compliance: GitHub notes that "providing instructions doesn't guarantee perfect code" -- the same request can yield different results across sessions (GitHub Blog).
+applyToworkflows break silently there. - Instructions do not guarantee compliance: GitHub notes that "providing instructions doesn't guarantee perfect code" -- the same request can yield different results across sessions (GitHub Blog).
 Treat instructions as a probabilistic nudge, not a contract.

 Example¶